SergeyKasmy/fetcher/README.md

 This job is run every 30 minutes and has a single task named "rss".
 This task gets the contents of the web page `<your_rss_feed_url>`, parses it as an RSS/Atom feed, removes all feed items that have already been read (using the `newer_than_read` stradegy), and sends all items left via DMs to a Discord user `<your_user_id>`.

+## Running

+Run fetcher with `fetcher run`.
+This will run all jobs found in all config locations. fetcher searches for all `.yml` jobs first in `$XDG_CONFIG_HOME/fetcher/jobs`, and then in `/etc/xdg/fetcher/jobs`.

+You can specify a job manually in the commandline using JSON when run with `fetcher run-manual`

+See `fetcher --help` for more details

+### Login credentials

+To set up login credentials, run fetcher in save mode (`fetcher save`), following by a service name which is either of these:

+* `google-oauth2`
+* `twitter`
+* `telegram`
+* `email-password`

+After finishing the prompt, you will be able to use any of these services automatically without additional authorization.

 ## All available config options

 Note: options with a X after them are exclusive with each other and are not intended to be run simultaniously but are rather just listed with all their available options in the way they are supposed to be used.